 “It’s not a bad idea, though,” was the officer’s reflective concession as he returned yet again to his paperwork.
 He could almost hear Sano’s head snapping up to look at him hopefully.
 “Just the kind of romantic nonsense women like to read about.
 You should get your friend to put it in his newspaper.
 With different names, of course.”

-As the recovering Sano was attempting to remember how many times Saitou had ever done that before (something like maybe once), Saitou was encouraging him to give in to the demands of his trembling legs.
-And as soon as Sano was lying in the grass without pants, it didn’t take long for Saitou to join him in a similar state.
+As the recovering Sano attempted to remember how many times Saitou had ever done that before (something like maybe once), Saitou was encouraging him to give in to the demands of his trembling legs.
+And as soon as Sano lay in the grass without pants, it didn’t take long for Saitou to join him in a similar state.

 Somewhat caustically, “At least the sex was good,” muttered Sano.

 Saitou laughed and remarked softly, to no particular purpose other than derision, “Sex with you in a public place…” He shook his head.
 “Go home, ahou.
 I have work to do.”

 After a long moment of silence during which Sano clearly didn’t leave, Saitou looked up again.
 The young man stood quite still, staring at him with wide, sad eyes, appearing so crestfallen and disappointed that Saitou really couldn’t stand it.
 “Why don’t you come by my house at some reasonable hour tonight?” he added, successfully making it almost sound like he’d meant to say it all along.
 “I doubt we can recreate your little fantasy, but I’m sure we can find something you’ll enjoy.”

 This seemed to cheer Sano immensely, for the storm in his eyes cleared up and his demeanor brightened.
 “All right,” he said, though still a little morosely.
 “I’ll see you then.”